kchu01/apartments-database/readme.md

 <details>
   <summary>Which table should it go on?</summary>
-  `properties`.
-If it went on owners, that would mean that each owner can have only 1 property, and that each property can have many owners.
+  properties: If it went on owners, that would mean that each owner can have only 1 property, and that each property can have many owners.
 This is the opposite of what we want.
 </details>

 <details>